databricks/terraform-provider-databricks/docs/index.md

 ## Miscellaneous configuration parameters

+!> **Warning** Combination of `debug_headers` and `debug_truncate_bytes` results in dumping of sensitive information to logs.
+Use it for troubleshooting purposes only.

 This section covers configuration parameters not related to authentication.
 They could be used when debugging problems, or do an additional tuning of provider's behaviour:

 * `rate_limit` - defines maximum number of requests per second made to Databricks REST API by Terraform.
 Default is *15*.
 * `debug_truncate_bytes` - Applicable only when `TF_LOG=DEBUG` is set.
 Truncate JSON fields in HTTP requests and responses above this limit.
 Default is *96*.